Geisha: Mizuage

 "raising the waters" (水揚げ, Mizuage) was a ceremony undergone by junior kamuro (apprentice courtesans) and some maiko as part of the process of promotion to senior status.
 Originally meaning "the unloading of a ship's cargo of fish," over time, the term became an innuendo for money earned in the karyūkai, another name for the entertainment business being the mizu shōbai – literally, "the water business".
 Fishermen use the word mizuage to talk about how much fish they caught a day, and the word mizuage is also used by geisha to talk about their monthly earnings.

 Alongside changes in appearance – such as from the junior wareshinobu hairstyle to the more senior ofuku style, – and visits paid to businesses and places of importance around the karyūkai, an apprentice would occasionally have their virginity sold to a patron, who ostensibly supported their graduation to geisha status – usually through the exorbitant fee charged for the privilege.
 Unscrupulous okiya owners would not uncommonly sell an apprentice's virginity more than once to different customers, pocketing the entire fee for themselves with the apprentice herself remaining an apprentice.
 During World War II, some prostitutes would use this term to refer to their acts with customers, leading to some confusion – particularly when referring to themselves as "geisha" when in the company of foreign soldiers, and sometimes amongst Japanese customers.

 Mizuage as a rite of passage, a coming-of-age ceremony in which a patron paid a great sum of money to take a girl's virginity, did exist, but it was more of a courtesan's and prostitute's tradition than a maiko's and geisha's.
 Not all geisha groups practiced the ritual of selling virginity; it was indeed discouraged by many.
+For example, in pre-war Kamaishi City, geisha were strictly trained and supervised, there was no tradition of "Mizuage".
+"Mizuage" originated from the tradition of Kamaishi prostitutes in brothels next to the geisha district.
 Historically, there were indeed geisha groups that sold the virginity of maiko in the form of prostitution, and geisha registered as "double geisha" might even engage in prostitution multiple times to sell their virginity.
 Therefore, it is often mistakenly believed that all geisha in the past engaged in prostitution.
 Since the criminalization of prostitution in Japan in 1956, mizuage is no longer practiced within the karyukai.

 Traditionally, mizuage for maiko was a change in hairstyle that symbolized the girl's next step to becoming a geisha.
-During this ceremony, the top-knot of the respective Maiko's wareshinobu hairstyle is ritually cut open and small presents are handed out to ochaya she frequents, close clients, or okiya her okiya may have close relationships with.
+During this ceremony, the top-knot of the respective Maiko's wareshinobu hairstyle is ritually cut open and small presents are handed out to ochaya she frequents, close clients, or her okiya may have close relationships with.
 Afterwards, the geisha wears the ofuku hairstyle as her everyday-hairstyle.